Transport in Greater Kuala Lumpur: Intermodal hubs

 Kuala Lumpur Sentral (KL Sentral) or Sentral Kuala Lumpur is a transit-oriented development that houses the main railway station of Kuala Lumpur, which has officially taken over the role of Kuala Lumpur Railway Station.
 It is the largest railway station in Southeast Asia.

 Stesen Sentral is designated the transport hub within its KL Sentral development project, although both the public and connected transit lines generally refer to the station itself as "KL Sentral".
 Among rail lines in Kuala Lumpur, Kelana Jaya Line, KL Monorail, KTM Komuter, KTM Intercity, KLIA Ekspres and KLIA Transit integrate in this railway station.

 Located within Stesen Sentral, the KL City Air Terminal (KL CAT) is virtually an extension of the Kuala Lumpur International Airport.
 KL CAT also has luggage check-in services.
 Currently, only passengers flying Malaysia Airlines, Cathay Pacific, Emirates, and Royal Brunei Airlines can check-in their luggage at KL CAT.
-KL Sentral has also been made a city bus hub by RapidKL under its bus network revamp.
+KL Sentral has also been made a city bus hub by Rapid KL under its bus network revamp.